ginstrom/phaser-game/backend/backend_docs/models.md

 - All resource values are stored using `FixedPointField` which maintains precise decimal values without floating-point errors
 - Values are stored internally as integers with a scale factor of 1000 (e.g., 50.5 is stored as 50500)
 - The model provides string representation in the format "Planet {id}"
+- Orbit must be a positive integer (validated before saving)

 #### Testing
 The model includes comprehensive test coverage: